PrateekaBhat/pr-sentinel/README.md

         ↓
 Ollama nomic-embed-text — embeds each chunk
         ↓
-ChromaDB — persisted locally, one collection per (repo, branch)
+ChromaDB — persisted locally, one collection per repository/default branch
         ↓
 Similarity query built from PR title, labels, and changed filenames
         ↓
 Top-k chunks retrieved (RAG_TOP_K, default 5)
         ↓
-Included verbatim in the coordinator's prompt
+Retrieved snippets included in the coordinator's prompt
 ```

-- Up to `RAG_MAX_DOC_FILES` (default 12) doc files are indexed, each truncated to `RAG_MAX_DOC_CHARS` (default 4000) characters.
+* Up to `RAG_MAX_DOC_FILES` (default 12) doc files are indexed, each truncated to `RAG_MAX_DOC_CHARS` (default 4000) characters.
-- If a ChromaDB collection already exists for a given repo/branch, indexing is skipped and the existing index is queried directly — this is the "cache hit" reported in `execution_metrics.rag_cache_hit`.
+* The index is built from the repository's **default branch**.
+If a ChromaDB collection already exists for that repository/default branch, indexing is skipped and the existing index is queried directly — this is the "cache hit" reported in `execution_metrics.rag_cache_hit`.
-- Both the embedding model and the vector store run locally; no repository content is sent to a third party as part of RAG.
+* Both the embedding model and the vector store run locally; no repository content is sent to a third party as part of RAG.
-- If no doc files are found, or the embedding call fails, RAG is skipped and the reason is recorded on the report (`rag.skip_reason`); the rest of the pipeline continues.
+* If no doc files are found, or the embedding call fails, RAG is skipped and the reason is recorded on the report (`rag.skip_reason`); the rest of the pipeline continues.

 RAG surfaces what a repository has actually documented — it does not infer undocumented conventions, and retrieval can miss relevant context if the repository's docs don't cover it.